New Biomarker Panel Could Speed Up How Quickly Autism Is DiagnosedC. Dixon

 The hope is to eventually be able to develop a simple test that could indicate whether a person is on the spectrum or not.
 Now that hope is closer to being a reality.
 A new study shows that a biomarker panel could diagnose the disorder in a subset of people with ASD, and, in turn, allow for earlier intervention.

-Published in the journal Biological Psychiatry in September of 2018, and led by researchers at UC Davis MIND Institute and NeuroPointDX, part of Stemina Biomarker Discovery, the study is part of the largest metabolomic study of ASD done thus far, called the Children’s Autism Metabolome Project (CAMP).
+Published in the journal Biological Psychiatry and led by researchers at UC Davis MIND Institute and NeuroPointDX, part of Stemina Biomarker Discovery, the study is part of the largest metabolomic study of ASD done thus far, called the Children’s Autism Metabolome Project (CAMP).

 The study was able to identify a grouping of metabolites in the blood that could detect autism, something that hasn’t been accomplished before.